 Meeting the minimum requirements does not guarantee admission.
 The complete application is taken into consideration during the application review process.
 All complete applications submitted by the deadline are reviewed and given consideration.

-Candidates must complete 62 semester hours at the 500 level, including work in each of five curriculum areas: human behavior and the social environment; social work practice; social work research; social welfare policy and services; and field instruction.
+Candidates must complete 62 semester hours at the 400 level or above, including work in each of five curriculum areas: human behavior and the social environment; social work practice; social work research; social welfare policy and services; and field instruction.
 A cumulative grade point average of at least 3.00 (A=4.00) must be maintained.

 The full-time master’s degree program option is structured around 28 semester hours in a first-year foundation and 34 semester hours of advanced study in an advanced specialization.